 A healthy environment is important for any team to work efficiently.
 It is necessary to fill all sorts of communication gaps to realize this environment.
 People should be at ease.
 Take everyone’s opinions and have a meeting with all the team members at the end of the task.
 Use this meeting to encourage them to share their experiences and opinions on the scope for improvement.

 If a person does something wrong, criticism should not be your immediate reaction.
 Stay calm and help him or her correct that mistake.
 Patience is the virtue of a great leader.
 Your job as the team leader is to assist individuals in identifying when and where they go wrong along with the solution.
 Timely communication is the key here.
 Moreover, the team members should have the liberty to express their thoughts.
 If your subordinate hesitates in approaching you, the existing setup is definitely unhealthy.
-Have a channel where people are free to talk.
+Have a channel where people feel free to communicate.

 Also Read: How to Manage Remote Teams?